-The following are authors who have appeared on Bay Tales or who have supported us in some way.
+The following authors have appeared on Bay Tales or supported us in some way.
+We thank them all.

-Click on a photo for full profile where the author has provided one
+Click on a photo for profiles where the author has provided one

 Suzy is a winner of Bloody Scotland’s Pitch Perfect competition and was one of the earliest contributors to our Virtual Noir at the Bar shows where she also appeared with a memorable tale in our Halloween Special.
 You can find out more about her by clicking on the image.
 You can read her chilling short story Derry Lodge here.

 Simon is one half of Bay Tales and Virtual Noir at the Bar.
 As well as editing “Noir from the Bar“, a charity fundraising collection featuring Noir authors, he’s published a few books himself.
 Click on the photo for more detail or, you can find a novella of his here.

 A former journalist, Neil Broadfoot’s debut novel, “Falling Fast“, was shortlisted for the Dundee International Book Prize and the Bloody Scotland Book of the Year Award.
 His Stirling-set series, featuring close protection expert Connor Fraser, has been hailed as “tense, fast moving and bloody”.
 “No Man’s Land” was longlisted for the 2019 McIlvanney Award.
 For more information about Neil, click on his photo.You can read an exclusive article by Neil.